-- I. When School Fiscal Services (SFS) staffer begins review, they will call BAS so both are working on same district. - II.
-Any corrections made by the consultant should be noted in red on the unaudited actuals and on the jacket, and may require consultation with SFS.
-The district staff authorizing the changes must be noted along with the date and time of authorization.
-A revised disk request must be coordinated with SFS for unaudited actuals; SFS wants only one revised disk. - III.
-If a correction will result in a change to the fund balance, the district's governing board should be notified. - IV If you have any concerns about the information submitted by the district, request additional information from the district in sufficient time to meet the review deadline.
+Busi Business and Advisory Services (BAS) Staff Completing the Budget Review: PHASE 1 Perf form the following tests: 1.
+R eview the results of the initial check-in. ☐ YES 2.
+C all the district if any items are still missing and verify that they are coming in ASAP. ☐ YES (NOTE: The responsibility of getting missing documents or information ultimately rests with the consultant.)
+3. C onfirm if there are any negative balances.
+If so, notify the director immediately. ☐ YES 4.
+Review cover letters and/or narratives 5.
+R eview the Technical Review Checklist (TRC) for exceptions ☐ YES NO ΓES I. When School Fiscal Services (SFS) staffer begins review, they will call BAS so both are work king on same district.
+II.
+Any corrections made by the consultant should be noted in red on the unaudited actuals at may require consultation with SFS.
+The district staff authorizing the changes must be noted alo time of authorization.
+A revised disk request must be coordinated with SFS for unaudited only one revised disk. ong with the date and III.
+If a correction will result in a change to the fund balance, the district's governing notified. board should be IV If you have any concerns about the information submitted by the district, request additional information from the district in sufficient time to meet the review deadline.